 And when I say tall I mean it, you can be looking at frames of up to 5 even 6 metres tall.

 Why?
 Because the lemon varieties grow in Sorrento can get as tall as 8 metres.
-They are easy to spot as they are often left to protrude through the netting and have there fruit unharvested.
+They are easy to spot as they are often left to protrude through the netting and have their fruit unharvested.

-The tops and sides of the wooded structures were traditionally covered with a kind of rush, twig or bamboo matting - something that you can still see.
+The tops and sides of the wooden structures were traditionally covered with a kind of rush, twig or bamboo matting - something that you can still see.
 However, growers are now starting to modernise and converting over to black plastic shading

 Found in Campania region of southern Italy, sorrento lemons - otherwise known as the Limone di Sorrento, Ovale di Sorrento, Massese or Massa Lubrense lemon, is a highly regarded lemon variety whose popularity outside of the United States rivals that of the Eureka.